The Istana

-The Istana (from the Malay word for "palace") is the official residence and office of the president of Singapore.
-The palace is open to the public during scheduled public holidays and is where the president receives and entertains state guests.
+The Istana houses the offices of the President and Prime Minister of Singapore and is a venue for state events and important official functions.

 The Istana is also the office of the prime minister of Singapore and contains Sri Temasek, the official residence of the prime minister since Singapore's independence in 1965, though none of the prime ministers have ever lived there.

 The 106 acre estate was once part of the extensive nutmeg plantation of Mount Sophia.
 In 1867, the British colonial government acquired the land and built a mansion to be the official home of the British governor.
-This continued until 1959 when Singapore was granted self-governance, and the governor was replaced by the Yang di-Pertuan Negara, who was in turn replaced by the President of Singapore.
+This continued until 1959 when Singapore was granted self-governance, and the governor was replaced by the Yang di-Pertuan Negara, who was in turn replaced by the president of Singapore.

+The Istana was gazetted as a national monument on 14 February 1992.